semgrep/semgrep-docs/docs/deepsemgrep.md

 The log4j rule illustrates the use of typed metavariables in Semgrep.
 With DeepSemgrep you may achieve higher fidelity results for the following reasons:

 If another class extends the log4j `Logger`, as shown before, DeepSemgrep still detects it.
 If you have a safe wrapper, you can modify the rule to exclude matches using the safe wrapper class to avoid false positives.
-If the `Logger` is created in another class, DeepSemgrep finds that it’s being used.
+If the `Logger` object is created by a factory method in another class, DeepSemgrep still detects it.

-#### Changing the example rule for DeepSemgrep
+#### Using fully-qualified name in DeepSemgrep

-To use DeepSemgrep change the rule to use the fully qualified name.
+To to make the rule more precise, DeepSemgrep allows you to use fully-qualified names.
 This also makes the rule a little prettier by eliminating the `pattern-inside`!

 Rule:
 ```yaml